So, you’ve caught the ‘yoga bug’ big-time and you’re ready to embark on that grand adventure known as yoga teacher training.

+The old saying ‘first in, best dressed’ can definitely work in your favour here!
 The first thing you’ll notice when you start to research your YTT is that many schools offer early bird pricing.

 After you’ve taken your preferences for location and accommodation into account, it’s time to take a look at cost of the course itself.
 How many students will be enrolled into the course?
 You may find that courses at the lower end of the cost spectrum have up to 50 or more students enrolled, and only one or two teachers, meaning that your opportunities for one-on-one interaction, adjustments and mentoring could be limited.

 Each teacher will bring a fresh perspective, and you may ‘click’ with some of your teachers more than others.
-It’s also worth considering the total duration of the training and the daily schedule – ideally, a course will provide you with intensive periods of learning, and enough ‘down time’ to be able to process the information you’re learning and relax in between classes.
+It’s also worth considering the total duration of the training and the daily schedule – ideally a course will provide you with intensive periods of learning, and enough ‘down time’ to be able to process the information you’re learning and relax in between classes.